-Portugal is a party to the New York Convention, but with the reciprocity reservation, which means that only awards rendered in states that are parties to the New York Convention follow this regime.
-Accordingly, foreign arbitral awards rendered in countries that are not signatories to the New York Convention must follow a recognition procedure governed by the Arbitration Act and are decided by a court of appeal.
-Nevertheless, this difference has little meaning, taking into consideration that the regime adopted by Portuguese law is equal to the New York Convention.
+Portugal is a party to the New York Convention, but with the reciprocity reservation, which means that only the awards rendered in states that are parties to the New York Convention follow this regime.
+Accordingly, foreign arbitral awards rendered in countries that are not signatories to the New York Convention must follow a recognition procedure governed by the Arbitration Act and decided by the court of appeal.
+Nevertheless, this difference has little meaning, taking into consideration the fact that the regime adopted by Portuguese law is equal to the New York Convention.
 The practical result is the waiver of the reciprocity reservation.
-As such, nowadays, independently of where an award is rendered, it will be recognised and enforced in Portugal by a set of rules identical to the New York Convention.
+Nowadays, independent of where an award is rendered, it will be recognised and enforced in Portugal under a set of rules identical to the New York Convention.